What is iWire?

 This process is intended for participants who (1) have technical expertise to create and validate an XML document or (2) are using software that provides this service.

 Starting with tax year 2019, businesses and payroll service providers will be required to file the Oregon Annual Reconciliation electronically (OAR 150-316-0359(5)(b)).
 These returns can be filed in Revenue Online by logging in, selecting the business, clicking the Withholding Reconciliation/iWire account, and choosing "File Return" next to the desired filing period.

-Developers and software providers interested in this new filing method can download the Form OR-WR Developers Package.
+Developers and software providers interested in bulk filing Form OR-WR can download the Form OR-WR Developers Package.

 If you're having trouble, please review these frequently asked questions.
 If you still have questions, please email us at